-The availability of fixed line broadband in Bath is heavily dependent on your location, more so than some other areas due to the comparatively small number of exchanges and the mix of services on offer at each.
+The availability of fixed-line unlimited broadband in Bath depends on your exact location.
+This is more so the case than in other areas of the UK due to the comparatively small number of exchanges and the mix of services on offer at each.

 Comparing mobile broadband in Bath

 Mobile broadband coverage in and around Bath is reasonably good on all four network providers.
-3G services are available throughout the city and surrounding locations on EE, Three, O2 and Vodafone.
-Three also provides its speedy HSDPA+ 3G services in both the city centre and outlying areas such as Bathampton, Weston, Claverton Down and Combe Down.
+3G services are available throughout the city and surrounding locations on EE, Three, O2, and Vodafone.

 One thing to keep in mind is that coverage for all networks does get a little patchy to the south of Bath.
 The geography of the area means you’ll likely run into spots where it falls back on 2G or there’s no signal.